OndrejSladky/f-masked-superstrings-supplement/README.md

 - Since the resulting TSV tables are already in the repository, one needs to (re)move them to run the experiments.
 - The number of cores provided to Snakemake can be changed in the Makefile (currently we use 4).
 - The evaluated values of *k*, subsampling rates *r*, and datasets can all be changed in the [Snakefile](experiments/01_build_and_query_memtime/Snakefile).

+#### Maximum memory ratio

+In the article we claim that FMSI achieved 1.4-4.5 memory saving compared to SSHash, SBWT, BWA, and CBL on the evaluated datasets.

+To reproduce this, run `python3 experiments/01_build_and_query_memtime/analyze_maximum_memory_ratio.py`, which displays minimum, maximum and median values of the ratio across the data for the different algorithms.

 #### Experimental evaluation of set operations